Probing phase transitions of regular black holes in anti-de Sitter space with Lyapunov exponent: Discussions and conclusions

 \section{Discussions and conclusions}

 In this paper, we investigated the relationship between the thermodynamic phase transitions and the Lyapunov exponents of static, spherically symmetric, charged regular AdS black holes in five- and seven-dimensional quasi-topological gravity.
 The results demonstrate that the Lyapunov exponents associated with massless particles encode information about black hole phase transitions.
 First, we investigated the thermodynamic phase transitions of five-dimensional and seven-dimensional charged regular AdS black holes in the extended phase space.
-We found that, below the critical point, the black holes exhibit oscillatory behavior in the $P-v$ phase diagram and swallowtail structure in the Gibbs free energy during the phase transition.
-At the critical point, the black holes undergo a second-order phase transition; the oscillatory and swallowtail behavior disappear.
+We found that, below the critical point, the black holes exhibit van der Waals–like behavior in the $P-v$ phase diagram and swallowtail structure in the Gibbs free energy during the phase transition.
+At the critical point, the black holes undergo a second-order phase transition; the van der Waals–like behavior and swallowtail behavior disappear.
 Also, we constructed the coexistence curves for the five- and seven-dimensional charged regular AdS black holes.